-Jewelry making is one of the most satisfying crafts there are.
-Because what you make with your own hand and inspiration will be worn by someone.
-It's like your art, and a person will now engage in a personal and intimate relationship, and it may last a lifetime.
-That is pretty cool.
+Jewelry making is a satisfying art.
+Because what you make with your hand and inspiration will be worn by someone.
+It's like your art, and a person will one day engage in a personal and intimate relationship it may last a lifetime.
+That is cool.

 Jewelry is not considered to be solely art.
 To a great extent, jewelry is regarded as part of the wardrobe.
 There are a wide variety and types of jewelry.
 Fashion jewelry, classical, expensive, and Body.
 Just about anything goes when it comes to jewelry.
 And the excitement is always linked to life and people.

 Hand-made jewelry using hammering, sawing, and filing will produce a specific look and feel.
-On the other hand, if we use casting and other sophisticated processes, jewelry will also look different.
+On the other hand, jewelry will also look different if we use casting and other sophisticated processes.
 The best, however, is to combine different techniques to achieve the desired look we intend.
 It gets better, though.

 We shouldn't be distracted by techniques.
 Instead, what matters is the intention and vision.
 This is an essential matter to me.
-So let me try to explain what I mean.
-Technique, in the end, is not crucial.
-The creation is what matters in the end because it is linked to our ability to produce what we had envisioned when we started.
+Let me explain what I mean.
+Technique, in the end, is optional.
+The creation matters in the future because it is linked to our ability to produce what we had envisioned when we started.

-We can reach exciting results merely by accident brought by some technique or another.
-But if we wait for accidents to create art, we are not working with our inspiration but with a chance.
+We can reach exciting results by accident brought by some technique or another.
+But if we wait for accidents to create art, we are working with something other than our inspiration but with a chance.
 In the end, the method seldom matters.
 For example, we can create jewelry using computer models, wax models sculpted by hand, or a hammer.
 What matters most is our vision as artists.

 This vision always reverts back to people.
 When I make a piece of jewelry, I think of someone.
-I believe that someone will wear it and how will they see it?
+Someone will wear it, and how will they see it?
 How will that ring or necklace contribute to that person well being?
-I also think of jewelry's effect on others who will be impacted by that visual they see.
+I also think of jewelry's effect on others impacted by the visuals they see.

 To me, that is the most excitement I get from making jewelry.
 The techniques I use are secondary to this primary feeling of creating a piece of beauty that will be worn by someone, giving meaning to working with jewelry.